-- Preview Email Newsletter

 WASHINGTON, July 11 -- Serif Health, a healthcare technology firm, submitted a public comment letter to the U.S. Centers for Medicare & Medicaid Services (CMS) emphasizing the need for a comprehensive prescription drug machine-readable file (MRF) requirement.
 Co-signed with Patient Rights Advocate (PRA), the letter advocates for improvements to ensure meaningful drug price disclosures that benefit both stakeholders and consumers.

-"The infrastructure for prescription drug price transparency is a more ST
+"The infrastructure for prescription drug price transparency is already in place and functioning for commercial med more ST

 Southeast Texas Clean Air & Water Voices Concerns Over Nationwide Permits Proposal (10)